How does the Internet of Things affect cybersecurity?

 The internet can be wonderful.
 It can provide convenience and capabilities that would otherwise be impossible.
 It is potential at our fingertips.
 I remember years ago, as a child, watching my mother “surf the web”.
 Back then, those simple HTML websites were so cool to me.
 Especially if they had background music that played while you were on the page (please don’t do that now, people).
 Never did I imagine back then that we would leverage it to such a degree in our lives as we do now.
 Everyone and their pet are on social media, everybody goes to it for movies and entertainment, businesses are moving to cloud-based decentralized infrastructure management models, etc.

 Not only are people more connected to the internet but so are devices and hardware.
 Smartwatches and accessories talk back and forth.
+In fact, firm IoT Analytics projected that 2023 will see a growth of IoT devices by 18% to 14.4 billion, and by 2025, this could increase to 27 billion connected IoT devices.
+One of the trends in 2023 that will enable this growth is the increased replacement of 2G/3G wireless networks with 4G/5G networks.
 People are also taking a “Smart House” or “Home Automation” approach when buying a new home or upgrading their existing premises.
 We now have options available to monitor and control stoves and ovens, refrigerators, washers and dryers, lighting, speakers, air conditioning and heating, security cameras, and door locks.
 The list gets larger and larger every year.
 This is all encompassed in what is known as the “Internet of Things” or IoT for short.
 It covers anything that connects your network and the internet.

 What about security?